What is a Franchise Disclosure Document (FDD)?

 When Does an FDD Have to Be Disclosed to a Franchisee?

 Under the Federal Franchise Rule, the FDD must be disclosed to a prospective franchisee not less than 14 days prior to the prospective franchisee signing a franchise agreement or paying any money to the franchisor.
 Disclosure of the FDD by itself is not enough; commencement of the 14-day period is governed based on the day that the franchisee signs the FDD receipt page contained in Item 23 of the FDD.
 Certain states have modified this 14-day period.
 Learn more about the FDD disclosure period.

 When Is an FDD Issued?

-The franchisor and the franchisor’s lawyers determine the issuance date of the FDD, which is the date that the franchisor designates its FDD as being complete and in compliance with federal franchise laws.
+The the issuance date of a FDD is the date that the franchisor designates its FDD as being complete and in compliance with federal franchise laws.
 Compliance and the determination of the issuance date is a self-certifying process in that there is no federal agency that reviews or registers FDDs.
-However, at the state level, within the franchise registration states, the FDD must be registered with a state examiner who will, after a review process, grant or deny registration.
+At the state level, within the franchise registration states, the FDD must be registered with a state examiner who will, after a review process, grant or deny registration.

 How Often Does an FDD Have to Be Updated?